-If you are considering or are on your way to becoming a parent of a child conceived with the help of a donor, you may be curious to know how it feels to be a donor child.
+If you are considering or are on your way to becoming a parent of a child conceived with the help of donor sperm, you may be curious to know how it feels to be a donor child.
 But there is no one-size-fits-all-definition.
 Except for a slightly different story of origin, people born from donor conception are just like everybody else – complex individuals with their own mind, emotions, and attitudes.
 In other words, donor-conceived people are very different from each other, and so are their feelings about being donor-conceived.

 Donor-conceived people are generally doing well